nullcarter/migcarter/docs/blog/post-1.md

 const person3 = new Customer('Bobby', 'Remington');
 ```

-if we log the properties of each variable we can double check that they were assigned correctly.
+If we log the properties of each variable we can double check that they were assigned correctly.

 ```js
 console.log(person.firstName); // John